 Discover the power of authentic allyship to enhance neighborhood leadership and create inclusive, thriving communities.
-This workshop participants with actionable tools, including the 10 types of allies and the ORID discussion method, to foster advocacy, resolve conflicts, and strengthen engagement.
-Develop essential skills to lead with empathy, amplify voices, and foster meaningful neighborhood collaboration.
+This workshop equips participants with actionable tools, including the 10 types of allies and the ORID discussion method, to foster advocacy, resolve conflicts, and strengthen engagement.
+Build essential skills to lead with empathy, empower voices, and inspire meaningful neighborhood collaboration.